npgrosser/houston/README.md

 ## Usage

-_hu_ (/ˈhju:/) is Houston's nickname and the default command for working with him.
-It allows you to give Houston an instruction in natural language.
+The default command for interacting with Houston is `hu` (short for Houston).
+You can give Houston an instruction in natural language.

-    hu <instruction>

-See `hu ---help` for all available options.

-The OPENAI_API_KEY environment variable must be set to your OpenAI API key.
-You can get one at [https://beta.openai.com/](https://beta.openai.com/).

-_Instead of using the OPENAI_API_KEY environment variable, you can also specify the key in your config file.
-See [Configuration](#user-content-configuration) section for more information._

-### Examples:
+For example:

 - `hu run ubuntu container with interactive bash`
 - `hu find all pdf files in my home directory`
 - `hu delete unused docker images and networks`
 - `hu tell me a dad joke`

+You can also pass command line arguments to provide context or configure the behavior of Houston.
+See the rest of the readme for more information.

+To use Houston, the OPENAI_API_KEY environment variable must be set to your OpenAI API key.
+You can get one at https://beta.openai.com.
+If you prefer, you can also specify the key in your config file, see the Configuration section for more information.

 ### Context